 A happier ending

-A story that began with the prospect of an awry ending saw a turn for the better with the young girl’s persistence and hard work.
+A story that began with the prospect of an awry ending saw a turn for the better, Especially, with the young girl’s persistence and hard work.

-Reflecting how this frightening experience has surprisingly taught her so much, Pauline states that she now spends more quality time at home and values her family more.
+Reflecting on this experience, Pauline states that she now spends more quality time at home and values her family more.

-Although the road ahead may not promise to be smooth, Pauline is prepared to work hard so that she can give her parents and child a more comfortable future.
+The road ahead may not promise to be smooth.
+But, Pauline is prepared to work hard so that she can give her parents and child a more comfortable future.

 She is currently working two jobs while waiting for the first term of her university to begin.

-While motherhood was unexpected and initially terrifying, the teen admits that she has changed for the better in the process, becoming more responsible and less self-centred.
+While motherhood was unexpected and initially terrifying, the teen admits that she has changed for the better in the process.
+Thus, becoming more responsible and less self-centred.

-She also treasures her own mother more now and is extremely thankful for all the help and support received, explaining how her mum has become her source of inspiration and motivation to continue working hard in order to give the family a good life in the future.
+She also treasures her own mother more now and is extremely thankful for all the help and support received.
+She explained how her mum became her source of inspiration and motivation.
+And, she continued working hard in order to give the family a good life in the future.